A common question we’re asked by business owners entering the digital space – how much does a website cost?

 As with most things in life, the answer is, “it depends.”
 The cost of a website can fluctuate based on a number of factors, such as the size and complexity of the website.

-In this article, we’ll take a look at some of the factors that affect the cost of a website and give you some price estimates so that you can plan ahead for 2024.
+In this article, we’ll take a look at some of the factors that affect the cost of a website and give you some price estimates so that you can plan for 2025.

 What Factors Will Affect Your Website Cost?

-Right from the size of your website to the features you want to add will determine the cost of your website.
+Right from the size of your website to the features you want to add will determine the cost of a website.

 One way to look at the website cost is to break it down into these broad divisions: